lrocconi/lrocconi.github.io/_pages/publications.md

 author_profile: true
 ---

-This page contains links to my scholarly publications.
-Please see [CV](/cv/) for a complete list of scholarly publications.
+This page contains links to some of my scholarly publications.
+For a complete list of my scholarly publications, please see my [CV](/cv/).

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>